 Check the bilge pump float switch by moving it manually.
-The bilge pump should start when the float switch is raised and should stop when lowered.
-If it does not, have it replaced before using your boat.
+(See Fig. 4.1.2) The bilge pump should start when the float switch is raised and should stop when lowered.
+If it does not, first try resetting the bilge pump breakers, if the pump will still not run replace the float switch before using your boat.
 The float switch should also move freely without sticking, if it does not, have it serviced or replaced before boating.